Repay Loans

 Now that we know how to identify a borrow position to repay, and we know how to preview the impact of a repay operation, let's see how to repay assets for this position.

-To repay borrowed assets to an Aave reserve with AaveKit React, follow these steps.
+To repay a loan with AaveKit React, follow these steps.

 1